kirschbaum-development/nova-chartjs/README.md

 ### Getting parametrized datasets

-You can get a collection of parametrized dataset for each of the parameter specified in chart settings by calling `getNovaChartjsParameterizedDataSet` method.
+You can get a collection of parametrized datasets for each of the parameters specified in chart settings by calling `getNovaChartjsParameterizedDataSet` method.
 You can specify the chartName for which you want to fetch the data.
 You can also sort the collected data by passing optional `field name` using which you want to sort the data and the `number of results` to be considered in sorting.
 We have added four static methods to provide `max`, `min`, `average` and `median` value datasets using `getNovaChartjsMaxDataSet`, `getNovaChartjsMinDataSet`, `getNovaChartjsAvgDataSet` and `getNovaChartjsMedianDataSet` method.

 You can also right your own customized method using in a similar fashion.